vicenterocha/avro-to-csv/README.md

-# Simple scritp to convert avro files to csv
+# Simple script to convert avro files to csv

 ## Setup